4306 words

 The next question is if you would like to proceed to the next step in setting up a basic MySQL security level with the obtained password strength value.

-Please note that if the password you specified will have a value of “Estimated strength of the password” less than 100, it means that the password you specified earlier for the “root” user is not strong enough, and you need to specify a stronger password.
+If the password you specified will have a value of “Estimated strength of the password” less than 100, it means that the password you specified earlier for the “root” user is not strong enough, and you need to specify a stronger password.

 In this tutorial, the “Estimated strength of the password” value is 100, which indicates that the previously specified password is strong enough.